AlexanderGenin/system-design/public/articles/music-streaming/index.md

 #### Data Layer

 The key change here is that the write load can no longer be handled by one database alone.
 This means that we have to create multiple write replicas.
-This brings the consistency problems to a whole new level.
+This brings the _consistency_ problems to a whole new level.
 Before, we had only one write database as a single source of truth, and our goal was to make read replicas follow it reliably.
 With multiple write replicas, there is no longer a single source of truth, and we encounter problems involving conflict resolution and achieving consensus.

 <Callout type="idea">
 Replication, consistency, and consensus in distributed systems are broad and complex matters.
 If you want to understand them better, I recommend reading "Designing Data-Intensive Applications" by Martin Kleppmann or "Database Internals" by Alex Petrov.
 You can also take a look at [Leslie Lamport’s papers](https://lamport.azurewebsites.net/pubs/pubs.html).
 </Callout>

 There are mainly two solutions to allow writes in different data centers: multi-leader and leaderless replication.
-Both approaches increase the system's availability and fault tolerance but provide very weak consistency guarantees, which is not a problem in our case as we can tolerate eventual consistency.
+Both approaches increase the system's _availability_ and _fault tolerance_ but provide very weak _consistency_ guarantees, which is not a problem in our case as we can tolerate eventual _consistency_.
 We will not go in-depth on these topics here.

 Fortunately, there already exist solutions that allow us to deal with multiple write nodes.
 Although multi-leader replication is inherently supported in SQL databases, PostgreSQL BDR (Bi-Directional Replication) and Tungsten Replicator for MySQL have poorly implemented conflict detection techniques in many of them.
 The leaderless approach allows writes and reads from any node and has gained more popularity with its open-source implementations like Voldemort and especially Cassandra.

-Cassandra has built-in capabilities to manage data replication across multiple data centers, configured to use an appropriate replication strategy (`NetworkTopologyStrategy`) and consistency levels (`LOCAL_QUORUM`, `EACH_QUORUM`, etc.) to meet the application's consistency and latency requirements.
+Cassandra has built-in capabilities to manage data replication across multiple data centers, configured to use an appropriate replication strategy (`NetworkTopologyStrategy`) and _consistency_ levels (`LOCAL_QUORUM`, `EACH_QUORUM`, etc.) to meet the application's _consistency_ and _latency_ requirements.

 <Callout type="idea">
 Contrary to the generalization approach taken in most of the article, here we focus on a specific solution: Cassandra.
 It is open-source, well-tested, and widely adopted, with quite unique features at the time.